 In the mean time, the facts already before us show that Abolitionism is working out its legitimate results, in encouraging fanatics to riot and revolution.
 The "harmless republicanism" out of which there is serious talk even here of making a national party, to defeat the Democracy, fosters and sustains, and is formidable only from the zeal of, the class within its ranks who incited this insurrection.
 Of the capacity of the South to defend and protect herself, we have no doubt.
 But when called on to do this, as at Harper's Ferry, she must know who are her friends and who are her enemies.
 She can have no political association with men who are only watching a safe opportunity to cut the throats of her citizens.
 It will not do for Northern Republicans to attribute this outbreak to the fanaticism of a few zealots.
-The Republican party of the North is responsible for it....
+The Republican party of the North is responsible for it. . . .

 Why does the Union and American blame "Northern Abolitionists" for Brown's Raid on Harper's Ferry?
-(Because letters from Frederick Douglass and other abolitionists were found on Brown after his capture.)

 Why does the Union and American believe abolitionists are such a threat?
-(Because they supposedly encourage "fanatics to riot and revolution" and seek "to defeat the Democracy" - meaning the United States as a whole.)

-TEACHER'S GUIDE

-Document Based Activity Part 6: Epilogue MISSION 2: "Flight to Freedom"